daiksoul/DptoolsCustomArmor/README.md

 # DptoolsCustomArmor

 This is a fork of TheMoneyRaider's datapack tools custom armor.
-All rights for the original datapack and the resourcepack belongs to them
+All rights for the original datapack belongs to them
 Original pmc page : https://www.planetminecraft.com/data-pack/custom-armor-method/
 This datapack still needs the original resourcepack to properly function.